discordjs/guide/guide/popular-topics/permissions.md

 ## Channel overwrites

-As you probably have already seen in your Discord client, channel overwrites have three states:
+As you have probably already seen in your desktop client, channel overwrites have three states:

 - explicit allow `true` (green ✓)
 - explicit deny `false` (red X)